hbabashah/qudi-lqno/README.md

 # qudi LQNO

 This is the qudi LQNO based on ulm-qudi platform.
 It is mostly focused to perform ultrafast pulsed experiment using national instrument card.
-In addition to Qudi-ulm it consist the following features.
+In addition to Qudi-ulm it consists the following features.

-## Features
+## Added Features

   * Photodetector acquisition with oscilloscope
-  * Faster and analog and digital DAQ acquisition
+  * Faster analog and digital DAQ acquisition
   * Analog acquisition with DAQ for pulsed measurements
   * Digital acquisition with DAQ for pulsed measurements
   * Photon counting with DAQ